Chelsea Pottenger: Career

 Pottenger worked for more than 15 years in the corporate sector, including roles at Johnson & Johnson.
 After experiencing postnatal depression following the birth of her daughter, she transitioned to focus on mental health advocacy.
-In 2016, Pottenger founded EQ Minds, a consultancy that provides corporate workshops, keynote presentations, and educational programs focused on enhancing mental health and performance in professional environments.
+In 2016, Pottenger founded EQ Minds, a business that provides corporate workshops, keynote presentations, and workshop programs focused on enhancing mental health and performance in professional environments.

-Through EQ Minds, she has collaborated with various global brands and business leaders to develop wellbeing strategies suited to workplace settings.
+Through EQ Minds, she has collaborated with various global brands and business leaders to train psychology-based wellbeing strategies suitable to corporate teams.
 Pottenger's expertise has been highlighted in national media outlets such as Mamamia and Body+Soul, where she has provided mental health advice and commentary.

-Pottenger has served as a guest speaker at professional development events, including leadership and wellbeing forums in the real estate and corporate sectors.
+Pottenger has served as a keynote speaker at professional development events, including leadership and wellbeing forums in the real estate and corporate sectors.

 Advocacy

 Pottenger is an ambassador for The Gidget Foundation Australia, a non-profit organization that supports parents facing perinatal depression and anxiety.
-She is also involved with the R U OK? campaign, which promotes open and supportive discussions about mental health.
+She has also been involved with the R U OK? campaign, which promotes open and supportive discussions about mental health.